LaurentVeyssier/mutltimodal_rag_with_chatbot/README.md

 npm run dev
 ```

+This demo is hosted on free-tier services (Render, Vercel, and third-party APIs).
+The backend will go to sleep when idle, and concurrent requests are not optimized.
+Expect cold starts, high latency, or occasional failures under load.
+Will cause slow responses or possible timeouts.

 ## Disclaimer

 This is a non-commercial experimental project created for research and educational purposes.
 All images and text remain the property of their respective owners.
 Content is used for demonstration purposes only.